GAMS-dev/gamspy/docs/user/set.rst

 =====================================  ===============  =====================================================================================================
 Set Operation                          Operator         Description
 =====================================  ===============  =====================================================================================================
-Set Union                              j(i) + k(i)      Returns a subset of i that contains all the elements of the sets j and k.
+Set Union                              j[i] + k[i]      Returns a subset of i that contains all the elements of the sets j and k.
-Set Intersection                       j(i) * k(i)      Returns a subset of i that contains the elements of the set j that are also elements of the set k.
+Set Intersection                       j[i] & k[i]      Returns a subset of i that contains the elements of the set j that are also elements of the set k.
-Set Complement                         not j(i)         Returns a subset of i that contains all the elements of the set i that are not elements of the set j.
+Set Complement                         ~ j[i]           Returns a subset of i that contains all the elements of the set i that are not elements of the set j.
-Set Difference                         j(i) - k(i)      Returns a subset of i that contains all the elements of the set j that are not elements of the set k.
+Set Difference                         j[i] - k[i]      Returns a subset of i that contains all the elements of the set j that are not elements of the set k.
 =====================================  ===============  =====================================================================================================

 Example: The set ``item`` is the superset of the dynamic sets ``subitem1`` and ``subitem2``.